AngelicaGuimaraes/P4_magnolia_tree_blog/README.md

 ### User Goals

-To have all publications and everything else related to it stored in one place so that the users and admins can access easily whenever wanted or necessary.
+To have all publications and everything else related to it, stored in one place so that the users and admins can access easily whenever wanted or necessary.
 To have a good overview of all posts, comments, likes and interactions.

 ### User Stories